masonschmidt/SoftEngProj1/README.md

 <a name="appenginejava"/>

-## How to Run it on App Engine JAVA
+## How to Run it on App Engine Java
 Go to google cloud dashboard page

 Click the Select from drop-down list at the top of the page.